 Wow!
 You look very businesslike!”

-I had been so engrossed in my thoughts I had not heard her car entering the garage, or her walking across the paving to the fron door.
+I had been so engrossed in my thoughts I hadn’t heard her car entering the garage, or her walking across the paving to the fron door.

 Nor was I accustomed to seeing her wearing a smart mono-tone business suit, and holding a leather briefcase.